Racism in the work of Charles Dickens: Inuit in The Frozen Deep

 During the filming of the 2008 Canadian documentary Passage, Gerald Dickens, Charles' great-great-grandson was introduced to explain "why such a great champion of the underdog had sided with the establishment".
-Dickens' negative portrayal of the Inuit was a hurt they carried from generation to generation, Tagak Curley an Inuit statesman, said to Gerald: "Your grandfather insulted my people.
+Dickens' negative portrayal of the Inuit was a hurt they carried from generation to generation, Tagak Curley an Inuk statesman, said to Gerald: "Your grandfather insulted my people.
 We have had to live with the pain of this for 150 years.
 This really harmed my people and is still harming them".
 Orkney historian Tom Muir is reported to have described Curley as "furious" and "properly upset".
 Gerald then apologised on behalf of the Dickens family, which Curley accepted on behalf of the Inuit.
 Muir describes this as a "historic moment".

+Chinese in Our Mutual Friend

+In Our Mutual Friend, the character Bella is depicted as a docile housewife in Book the Fourth, Chapter V. Dickens portrays Bella’s husband’s married life as if he were “in a China house.”
+Following that line in the book, other racist descriptions of stereotypical Chinese features—such as “tight-eyed,” “odd-smelling silks,” and “pigtails pulling their heads of hair off”—further signify Charles Dickens’s sense of imperial superiority and his biases toward Chinese people.

+For further readings, please see China in Dickens by Susan Schoenbayer Thurin, published in Dickens Quarterly, vol.8, no.3.